Lekshansariyam/studyvisor/README.md

 # studyvisor
-guide student to help them about collage study
+guide student to help them about collage study preperation